 What is the ABA Intervention model?
 Where does it come from?
 How does it work?

-Applied Behavioral Analysis (ABA) is a branch of psychology that has provided a greater number of quality scientific studies -published in journals with methodological review criteria- demonstrating the effectiveness of various behavioral procedures and techniques in the reduction of inappropriate behaviors, as well as an increase in the repertoire of appropriate behaviors and new skills, specifically in children with autism.
+Applied Behavior Analysis (ABA) is a branch of psychology that has provided a greater number of quality scientific studies -published in journals with methodological review criteria- demonstrating the effectiveness of various behavioral procedures and techniques in the reduction of challenging behaviors, as well as an increase in the repertoire of socially significant behaviors and new skills, specifically in children with autism.

-The three basic principles of the ABA intervention model are:
+The basic principles of the ABA intervention model are:

 The development of ABA treatment requires the following to occur prior to the start of this intervention:

 Evaluation of the child prior to the start of treatment.A subsequent individualized design of the intervention.
 Establishment of the ratio of treatment hours.
 They oscillate between 20 and 40 hours.
 Specific training of the therapists who develop the intervention, as well as their close environment (parents).

 Once the steps prior to the start of the intervention have been established, it is essential to mark the basic structures of the ABA methodology, such as: